z4ziad/Auto_Robo_1_VSLAM/README.md

 In the 3D panel, turn on `/visual_slam/vis/landmarks_cloud` so you can see the created map.
 Move the robot manually with your hands to verify that the visualization is working.
 You can also turn on the `/visual_slam/tracking/slam_path` and
 `/visual_slam/tracking/vo_path`.
 Here is an example screenshot of my foxglove visualization. ![](https://github.com/z4ziad/Auto_Robo_1_VSLAM/blob/main/Screenshot_chrome_1.png)

+Try to pan in and out in 3D map with mouse scroll.
+Hold down the Shift key and click-and-drag to examine the 3D map structure.

 Next part, moving the robot with a gamepad controller to create a map!